 We’ll cover ideas to consider below…

-1. Eat a joint-friendly diet
+1. Try to eat a joint-friendly diet

 Sources of omega-3 fatty acids – like salmon, tuna, nuts, and seeds – are particularly beneficial for joint health.
 The same is true of whole grains, olive oil, fruits and vegetables, and beans and legumes.

-For example, studies have linked sufficient intake of omega-3s with reduced joint stiffness, pain, and less need for medication.
+For example, studies have linked sufficient intake of omega-3s with reduced joint stiffness, pain, and need for medication.

 Alternatively, you might like to read our articles: 7 diet tips for people living with arthritis and 10 best foods for healthy joints and which to avoid.